 It meant looking across the dining table—past the laptops, past the coffee mugs—and realizing that the most interesting person I know has been sitting there the whole time.

-Ready to debug your own drift?
-Try the Growing Us app for free, or pick up the card deck to start your own connection sprint.
+Ready to close your own drift?
+Try the Growing Us app for free, or pick up the card deck to start your own reconnecting ritual.